 - Quote available from the sales team.

-Eightfold draws from a huge data set to draw out diverse and highly talented candidates.
+Eightfold draws from a huge candidate data set to draw out diverse and highly talented candidates.
 This deep learning AI is used to source effectively, focusing on validated, likely, and missing skills for potential full-time employees and contractors alike.

 - Capability Dashboard empowers businesses to compare their workforce against competitors and spot talent opportunities.

 - AI updates existing ATS records to help you rediscover talent.